NovelGlide/novelglide.github.io/privacy-policy/en.md

 - **Device Data**: We may collect technical data related to your device, such as device model, operating system version, app version, and device language.
 Additionally, we collect data about your interactions with the app, such as the buttons you click, the features you use, and the pages you view.
 - **Storage Data**: We do not collect your private files or personal data.
 All your book content, reading progress, bookmarks, and collections are stored only on your device.
-   - Cloud Backup: If you choose to use the cloud backup feature, the relevant data will be backed up to your personal cloud drive.
+   - **Cloud Backup**: If you choose to use the cloud backup feature, the relevant data will be backed up to your personal cloud drive.
 Rest assured, this backup data is stored only in a dedicated hidden folder for this app.
 We cannot and do not have the right to access any other files on your cloud drive.
 You retain full control over all your data.

 ## 2. How We Use Your Data